conjurinc/pg_random_id/README.md

 Allow usage of pseudo-random IDs in Postgresql databases.
-Changes sequential surrogate ids (1, 2, 3...) into a pseudo-random sequence of unique 30-bits nonnegative integer values.
+Changes sequential surrogate ids (1, 2, 3...) into a pseudo-random sequence of unique 30-bits nonnegative integer values (eg. 760280231, 110168588, 1029278017...).

 Integrates with ActiveRecord.
+Sequel integration is upcoming.

 ## Installation